Yalantis/iOS-Guidelines/README.md

 #### Blocks / Closures Declaration
 - Code inside block / closure aligned by 1 tab
-- Openning and closing braces should be aligned by first symbol of declaration:
+- Openning and closing braces should be aligned by the first symbol of declaration:
 ```objective-c
 dipatch_async(dispatch_get_main_queue(), ^{
     // your code here